 In this course we will begin an inquiry into mathematics teaching and learning that will guide you in your first teaching job and give you the tools that will enable you to continue to inquire and learn as part of your work as a teacher.
 Class sessions will be interactive and will include a variety of hands-on experiences with concrete and virtual manipulatives appropriate for elementary school mathematics.
 We will explore the teaching of mathematics, investigating both what to teach and how to teach it.
-We will explore what it means to do mathematical problem solving.
+We will explore what it means to do mathematics and what it means to understand mathematics through individual, small group, and large group mathematical problem solving.
 We will investigate ways to represent understandings of mathematical concepts, communicate reasoning about mathematical ideas, and construct mathematical arguments.
-We will investigate and read about ways children might represent mathematical ideas.
-We will explore characteristics of a classroom environment conducive to mathematical learning by reading and discussing the importance of mathematical tools, the roles of teachers and students, and the assessment of mathematical understanding.
+We will investigate and read about ways children might represent mathematical concepts, looking at ways to help children build connections and see relationships among mathematical ideas.
+We will explore characteristics of a classroom environment conducive to mathematical learning by reading and discussing the importance of mathematical tasks, mathematical tools, the roles of teachers and students, and the assessment of mathematical understanding.